TheoW03/TheoW03/README.md

 <b>pronouns: </b> He/him

-I am a 2nd year univeersity student with major studies in Computer science, with minor studies in math and Game design.
+I am a 2nd year uni student with major studies in Computer science, with minor studies in math and Game design.

 I mainly make games primarly in unity, sometimes server plugins or mods for minecraft and discord bots.